KhaledElshamy/Yassir-Task/README.md

 - **Rick and Morty API**: [https://rickandmortyapi.com/](https://rickandmortyapi.com/)
 - **Clean Architecture**: Inspired by Uncle Bob's principles
 - **iOS Community**: For best practices and patterns

----

-**Built with ❤️ using Clean Architecture and modern iOS development practices**